olaracode/react-arrays/README.md

 - Hot Deploy: Use of [Webpack Development Server](https://webpack.js.org/configuration/dev-server/) for hot deploy and live reload.
 - One-command publish of the code to github pages with `npm run deploy:github`.
 - Babel 7 (really fast).

+## Contributors

+This template is part of the [full stack development course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) taught at [4Geeks Academy](https://4geeksacademy.com) by Alejandro Sanchez and [many other contributors](https://github.com/4GeeksAcademy/react-hello/graphs/contributors).